latex3/unicode-data/README.md

 File `load-unicode-math-classes.tex`
 ====================================

-This file parses MathClass.txt, provided by the Unicode Consortium, and when used with a Unicode-capable engine sets the `\Umathcode` with the following mapping between Unicode class and TeX math type:
+This file parses `MathClass.txt`, provided by the Unicode Consortium, and when used with a Unicode-capable engine sets the `\Umathcode` with the following mapping between Unicode class and TeX math type: